 Whatever brings to mind these early Spanish influences, it must be remembered that a majority of the fertile land in California, at one time, was influenced by this Spanish legacy.
 Land title problems can still be traced back to the government patents for these lands.
 An awareness of California history might entail the solving or reassessment of land title problems in particular situations.

 Private Land Claims in California

-At the time of Spanish colonization in California, all land title was vested in the Spanish Empire by virtue of discovery.
-Private land claims in California emanated from the Spanish. and later Mexican, governments practice of granting sovereign lands to private individuals.
+At the time of the Spanish colonization of California, all land title was vested in the Spanish Empire by virtue of discovery.
+Private land claims in California emanated from the Spanish, and later Mexican, governments’ practice of granting sovereign lands to private individuals.

 - The second step was the inquiries by officials into the availability of the land, the character of the applicant, and the posting of the petition in case another party had objections to the approval of the application.

-- The third step was the ”Informe” which was usually a separate document or a note appended to the original application, stating the findings of the officials in Step Number 2.
-This third step usually entailed the actual grant of land or refusal of the grant of land
+- The third step was the “Informe”, which was usually a separate document or a note appended to the original application, stating the findings of the officials in step number two.
+This step usually entailed the actual grant of land or refusal of the grant of land.

 The United States war with the Mexican Republic and eventual conquest of the southwest territories culminated in the year 1848 with the signing of the Treaty of Guadalupe Hildalgo.
 This treaty was the basis for establishing the rights of Mexicans to land title within the conquered territories.
 Within Article VIII of the treaty, the following is stated, “In the said territories, property of every kind, now belonging to Mexicans not established there, shall be inviolably respected.
 The present owners, the heirs and all Mexicans who may hereafter acquire said property by contract shall enjoy ample as if the same belonged to citizens of the United States.”